juanibiapina/sub/README.md

 When invoking subcommands, `sub` sets an environment variable called `_HAT_CACHE` (where `HAT` is the capitalized name of your CLI.
-This variable points to an XDG compliant cache directory that can be used for storing temporary files.
+This variable points to an XDG compliant cache directory that can be used for storing temporary files shared between subcommands.

 ## Migrating to Sub 2.x

-### change --bin was to --executable
+### change --bin to --executable

 The `--bin` argument was renamed to `--executable` to better reflect its purpose.